nickolasnikolic/poetryslam/README.md

 # slam
-Social network for poets - currently in production, but glad if you might want to chip in.
+Social network for poets - currently at https://poetryslam.herokuapp.com

+A gift to the poetry community, thank you for your work, max.